rmfalcao/rmfalcao.github.io/publications.md

 ---
 **Here are some of my publications.
 For a comprehensive list, please refer to my profile on  <a href="https://scholar.google.com/citations?user=95yhrKoAAAAJ" target="_blank">Google Scholar</a>.**

+# Pre-prints (to appear)

+- Falcão, R., Jedlitschka, A., Elberzhager, F., & Rombach, D. (2024).
+Experiences in Using the V-Model as a Framework for Applied Doctoral Research.
+Preprint available on [arXiv](https://arxiv.org/abs/2407.04563).

 # Published (selection)
 - Falcão, R., Hosseinzadeh, A. **Towards a decentralized data privacy protocol for self-sovereignty in the digital world**.
 ASPIRING'24.
 [CEUR-WS](https://ceur-ws.org/Vol-3674/ASPIRING-paper1.pdf).
 2024.